Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming: Introduction

 \textit{2) New exact penalty theorems}.
 To address \eqref{SCO}, an equivalent model of \eqref{UBIP}, we investigate its penalty model by showing that the global minimizers to \eqref{SCO} and the penalty model coincide when the penalty parameter exceeds a threshold, a constant that is independent of the solution set of \eqref{SCO}.
 This contrasts with traditional exact penalty theory, where the penalty parameter typically depends on the solution set of the original problem.
 Furthermore, we introduce the concepts of Karush-Kuhn-Tucker (KKT) points and P-stationary points of the penalty model, which allow for a more comprehensive optimality analysis by revealing their relationships with local and global minimizers for \eqref{SCO}, as illustrated in Figure \ref{fig:relation}.
 These relationships suggest that targeting a P-stationary point for the penalty problem is a promising way to solve \eqref{UBIP}, leading to an effective algorithm based on the scheme of the P-stationary point.

 \textit{3) A simple algorithm with convergence guarantees}.
 To solve the penalized problem, we propose an algorithm named ShaPeak, built upon the inexact alternating direction method of multipliers (iADMM) with an adaptively updated penalty parameter.
 The inexactness in solving subproblems and the adaptive penalty update pose challenges for convergence analysis.
-Nevertheless, we establish that the whole sequence converges to a P-stationary point in a linear rate, provided that parameters are chosen properly and $\nabla f$ is locally Lipschitz continuous on a bounded box.
+Nevertheless, we establish that the whole sequence converges to a P-stationary point {at a linear rate or terminate at this point within finitely many steps}, provided that parameters are chosen properly and $\nabla f$ is locally Lipschitz continuous on a bounded box.

 \textit{4) Superior numerical performance}.
 We benchmark ShaPeak against several state-of-the-art solvers, including the commercial solver GUROBI, which is designed for quadratic and linear problems.
 In addition to these problems, ShaPeak is also capable of handling non-quadratic applications effectively.
 The numerical experiments demonstrate that ShaPeak achieves superior accuracy and computational efficiency.